y1hao/kubernetes-the-hard-way-vibe/chapter9/README.md

 - Clean up the helper pod after validation with `k delete -f chapter9/validation/test-client.yaml`.
 - BusyBox `nslookup` prefers fully qualified names; use `kubernetes.default.svc.cluster.local` for validation.
 - If the Chapter 3 CA lives outside the repo, override it with `CA_PATH=/path/to/ca.pem KUBECTL_BIN=k bash chapter9/scripts/ensure_requestheader_configmap.sh`.
 The script updates both the request-header and client CA data expected by the aggregator.
+- Ensure kube-proxy is running on all control-plane nodes before validating metrics; without it, the apiserver cannot reach ClusterIP-backed aggregated APIs.
 - Administrative access continues to rely on the default `system:masters` binding.